Deeply Rooted in Our Community

 Coffee Regional Medical Center has helped shape the vast changes in healthcare in the region.
 Our history is entwined with that of Douglas and Coffee County.

 Birth of Douglas Hospital

 Although Coffee County had well-trained doctors from the late 1800s, the only hospitals in the area were small, private facilities – one in a doctor’s own home – that could not be sustained.
 In 1932, two nurses established a small clinic, paving the way for what eventually became CRMC.
-Based on this clinic, the city donated land on East Ward Street for the construction of Douglas Hospital, which opened in 1935.
-However, within a decade the community’s needs had outgrown the small facility.
+Based on this clinic, the city donated land on East Ward Street to construct Douglas Hospital, which opened in 1935.
+However, within a decade, the community’s needs had outgrown the small facility.

 Time to Grow